Friday, May 01, 2009

 After a bit of thinking, I found the problem; the potentiometer travel was too short.
 The interface I use makes 128 steps at full travel of a 10kOhm potentiometer.
 But I only use about 20 degree of a 300 degree pot and this is after the calibration eight to ten steps.
 No wonder that my elevator reacts jumpy.

 I solved the problem like in the old days.
-A piece of silk runs around a wheel on the pot axis and if the wheel has the right diameter, the travel of 8cm makes 300 degrees of turn.
+A piece of fishing line runs around a wheel on the pot axis and if the wheel has the right diameter, the travel of 8cm makes 300 degrees of turn.
 I will see if it works when it is installed.
+The brown wheel by the way, is an original part from the Connie cockpit.
+It was used inside the throttle console to guide the steel cables of the trim wheels.

 Today I noticed that it becomes difficult to work on the simulator since all the parts are installed.
 I have to crawl under the floor, bend myself around the seats...
 I think this is the way real aircraft technicians have to work.
 Not always an easy job.